harshvardhan0303/Customer_Churn_Project/README.md

 # Customer_Churn_Project
 This project presents a comprehensive analysis and prediction of customer churn through Exploratory Data Analysis and various Machine Learning models.
+# Summary
+This notebook is focused on understanding and predicting customer churn, a critical issue for businesses with subscription-based revenue models.
+Customer churn occurs when customers stop using a company's products or services, affecting profitability.
+By conducting Exploratory Data Analysis (EDA), the notebook identifies and visualizes key factors contributing to churn, providing insights into service issues and customer dissatisfaction.
+This analysis aids in making strategic decisions to enhance customer retention and satisfaction.

+In addition to EDA, the notebook employs several Machine Learning models to predict customer churn, emphasizing recall to ensure accurate identification of potential churners.
+The methodologies used include data visualization, data preprocessing (feature selection, encoding, scaling), and addressing class imbalance with SMOTE.
+The models implemented include Decision Tree, Random Forests, Gradient Boosting, XGBoost, and LightGBM, showcasing a robust approach to predictive analytics.
+These technologies and techniques collectively aim to equip businesses with the tools to proactively address churn and improve customer loyalty.